Remote Work & The Rise of Employee Surveillance Software

-Demand has been 63% higher than before the pandemic since March 2021 following a period of nine months where it had hovered at around a 50% increase.
+Demand has been 60% higher than it was in 2019 since March 2021 following a period of nine months where it had hovered at around a 50% increase.

 Previous international crises have shown that once heightened surveillance measures are introduced they are often never reversed.